cysouw/diathesis/text/c07_participle.md

 :::

 An even more intricate detail occurs with some movement verbs like *laufen* 'to walk'.
 When used with a directional phrase like *nach Hause* 'home' this verb takes the auxiliary *sein* [@next a] and then the participle together with the directional phrase can be used adnominally [@next b].
-In contrast, the auxiliary *haben* seems imcompatible with a directional phrase [@next c] and the participle without the directional phrase cannot be used adnominally [@next d].
+In contrast, the auxiliary *haben* seems incompatible with a directional phrase [@next c] and the participle without the directional phrase cannot be used adnominally [@next d].

 ::: ex
 a.
 Der Schüler ist nach Hause gelaufen.